-When broken out, the range of the requested increases are 44% on policies with a lifetime benefit, and 19% on policies with all other benefit periods.
+When broken out, the range of the requested increases are 44 percent on policies with a lifetime benefit, and 19 percent on policies with all other benefit periods.

 The company said it is seeking the increase because the number of people drawing lifetime benefits is significantly higher than what was initially anticipated when the company first priced the product.
 The costs to maintain those benefits for the lifetime of the plan are also higher than anticipated.

 After an actuarial review, the Department determined that this particular block of business has already far exceeded the statutory minimum loss ratio of 60 percent over the life of the policy.
 In fact, the block of business in Connecticut is operating at a loss ratio of nearly 108 percent, meaning the company is spending more than a $1 on benefits for every $1 of premium paid.